CA4022/CSC1109-Data-Speed-and-Scale/docs/bonus3/index.md

 Process parallelism much more closely resembles the kind of parallelism you have likely already encountered when programming in a purely local context (e.g: using threads or multiprocessing).
 In fact, it is the exact same paradigm of parallel computing we usually use in this context!
-However, stretching this familiar model that works locally across a network takes the famililar issues with this paradigm locally and cranks them up to 11.
+However, stretching this familiar model that works locally across a network takes the familiar issues with this paradigm locally and cranks them up to 11.
 The familiar cracks like race conditions that exist in this model on a local scale become gaping chasms that are extraordinarily difficult to navigate.